Top nuke envoys of S. Korea, U.S., Japan to meet in Tokyo next week | Yonhap News Agency

 By Song Sang-ho

 SEOUL, Sept.
-7 (Yonhap) -- South Korea, the United States and Japan are fine-tuning details to hold trilateral talks among their top nuclear envoys in Tokyo next week, a foreign ministry official said Tuesday.
+10 (Yonhap) -- South Korea's top nuclear envoy, Noh Kyu-duk, will visit Tokyo next week for bilateral and trilateral talks with his U.S. and Japanese counterparts, the foreign ministry said Friday, as Seoul steps up diplomacy to resume dialogue with Pyongyang.

-The envisioned talks among Seoul's nuclear envoy, Noh Kyu-duk, and his U.S. and Japanese counterparts, Sung Kim and Takehiro Funakoshi, respectively, come as they strive to resume dialogue with North Korea amid signs of Pyongyang restarting a plutonium-producing nuclear reactor.
+Noh and his U.S. and Japanese counterparts, Sung Kim and Takehiro Funakoshi, respectively, plan to hold a trilateral meeting on Tuesday, as they strategize on reengaging with Pyongyang, amid concerns over signs of the reclusive regime restarting a plutonium-producing nuclear reactor.

-The talks are reportedly set for Tuesday.
-The three envoys last met trilaterally in Seoul in June, with Noh and Kim having met twice last month alone -- an indication of stepped-up diplomacy to reengage with Pyongyang.
+Noh also plans to meet bilaterally with Funakoshi on Monday and Kim on Tuesday, a ministry official said.

-"The countries are coordinating over the talks," the official told Yonhap News Agency.
-"We will make an announcement when things are finalized."
+"Through this round of consultations, South Korea, the United States and Japan are expected to discuss ways to cooperate to stably manage the Korean Peninsula situation and resume the peninsula peace process at an early date," the ministry said in a press release.

-Should they meet, Noh, Kim and Funakoshi are expected to discuss humanitarian aid and other measures to encourage the North's return to dialogue, as the reclusive country struggles with economic and other hardships exacerbated by pandemic-driven border closures.
+Noh, Kim and Funakoshi are expected to discuss humanitarian aid and other incentives to encourage the North's return to dialogue, as the country struggles with economic and other hardships exacerbated by pandemic-driven border closures.

-Noh and Kim already held talks in Seoul and Washington last month, as South Korea is intent on creating a new opening to move forward its stalled agenda for fostering the denuclearization and lasting peace on the Korean Peninsula.
+They held their last three-way meeting in Seoul in June.
+Noh and Kim also held talks in Seoul and Washington last month -- in an indication of beefed-up cooperation over the North Korean issue.

 During his last visit to Seoul, Kim stressed the U.S. does not hold hostile intent toward the North and renewed his offer to "meet with my North Korean counterparts anywhere, at anytime."